National Monument

 Clogrennane Castle

-On the way to Clogrennan Wood you will see this beautiful arch.
-Lovely setting beside the River Barrow – this is Clogrennane Castle.
+On the way to Clogrennan Wood, you will see this beautiful arch.
+Lovely setting beside the River Barrow – this is the remains of the ancient Clogrennane Castle.
 Located about two miles distant from Carlow town.
-Clogrennane Castle is one of the National Monument of Ireland in County Carlow.
-Clogrennane Castle was built by sometime in the 15th century.
-In […]
+Clogrennane Castle is one of the National Monuments of Ireland in County Carlow.
+Thus, the Castle was built sometime […]

 Read More